top of page

 Elam Ministries Australia Ltd. (ABN: 79623530889) is a company limited by guarantee and is registered as a charity with the Australian Charities and Not-for-Profits Commission.

-If you live in the European Union (EU), European Economic Area (EEA) or Switzerland, Elam UK is the controller of your personal information.
+If you live in the UK, the European Union (EU), European Economic Area (EEA) or Switzerland, Elam UK is the controller of your personal information.

 If you live anywhere else, Elam USA is the data controller.

 4 - What information do we collect?

 We only ever collect the information we need or which you agree we can collect.
 This includes personal information that can be used to identify you, such as your name, email address, postal address, telephone number, and bank account or payment card details.
 It also includes IP addresses (the location of a computer on the internet), details of pages visited on our websites and files downloaded.
 (Please refer to Section 11 for the lawful basis of collecting this information).

 Occasionally, we may collect personal information that, in some countries, is considered sensitive or special, such as information about your health, racial or ethnic origin, political opinions, or religious or philosophical beliefs.
 We will only do this if there is a clear reason for doing so, such as involvement in an event where we need this information to ensure safeguarding, to carry out appropriate checks on volunteers, or care for participants.
 We will only use this information for the specific purpose for which you gave permission and where it is within our legitimate interests to process or where we have other legal grounds to do so.

 If you are aged 16 or under, please ensure that you have your parent or guardian’s permission before giving us your personal information.

 5 - How do we obtain your personal information?

 We collect your personal information in the following ways: